-Planetarium director Dr. Scott Roby of Oswego's physics faculty will point out the bright stars and constellations visible in summer evenings and give a light-hearted version of some of the mythological tales behind the constellations, including Cygnus the Swan and Delphinus the Dolphin.
+Planetarium director Dr. Scott Roby will point out the bright stars and constellations for summer evenings and tell some mythological tales behind the constellations, including Cygnus the Swan and Delphinus the Dolphin.
 Star maps will be provided.

 The planetarium has limited seating, so guests are encouraged to arrive a bit early.
 Shows are recommended for children ages 4 and older.
-Children under 17 must be accompanied by an adult.
+An adult must accompany children under 17.
 No food or drink is permitted in the facility.

 Parking is free in the commuter lot off Washington Boulevard and the employee lot off Centennial Boulevard across from Shineman Center.